coded-presentation/World-Data-Visualization-for-Covid-19-Using-Tableau/README.md

 <!--\-->

-	🔽<h2> conclusion:</h2>
-	<br></br>
+<h2> Conclusion:</h2>

-From the following Exercises i have learned skills in sql such as Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types, and i've done successful data cleaning, exploration, extraction, and visualization of covid-19 pandemic, by performing predictive analysis of the data provided by Our-World-In-Data organization.
+__From the following Exercises i have learned skills in sql such as Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types, and i've done successful data cleaning, exploration, extraction, and visualization of covid-19 pandemic, by performing predictive analysis of the data provided by Our-World-In-Data organization.__

 #Go To Tablue Deskop and review my work